Perturbation Duality for Robust and Distributionally Robust Optimization: Short and General Proofs: Conditional Moment Optimal Transport Duality via Perturbations

 An immediate consequence of \cref{assn:**a} is that it affords a reformulation of the feasible region to $\eqref{eq:primal}$.
-A similar reformulation is obtained in \cite{jiajin2025unifying} under a different set of assumptions.
-In contrast, we obtain the reformulation with \cref{assn:**a} by leveraging a simple ``mixing argument.'' \begin{lemma} Define the explicit problem over couplings:
+A similar reformulation is obtained in \cite{jiajin2025unifying} but under a different set of assumptions; in contrast, we leverage a simple ``mixing argument," deferred to \cref{apx: CM-OT Proofs}